 Protective fencing or hoarding will be established around all heritage buildings or items within and in proximity to the construction sites of the Project.

-In addition to protective fencing, 'Heritage No-go Zones' will be established to protect heritage items within the construction boundary for the Project, as well as protective fencing to prevent incidental impacts or damage to heritage items.
+These 'Heritage No-go Zones' will be established to protect heritage items within the construction boundary for the Project, as well as protective fencing to prevent incidental impacts or damage to heritage items.

-'Heritage No-go Zones' are areas where entry and any works are prohibited within the zone.
+'Heritage No-go Zones' are areas where entry into, and any works, are prohibited from occurring.
 These will be established around any buildings or items of heritage significance within the construction boundary, or immediately adjacent to the construction boundary which are not approved for any impacts as part of the Project.